LERCAutomation/DataSelector-UserGuide/execute/execute.rst

 Click **OK** for the search process to start.

-While the Data Searches tool is running the search, the map interface will become inactive (in ArcGIS the screen will show 'Paused').
+While the Data Selector tool is running the search, the map interface will become inactive (in ArcGIS the screen will show 'Paused').
 Once the process is finished the interface will reactivate.

 When the search is finished, a message box will appear (:numref:`figFinishedArcGIS`).
 If you would like to rerun the search (for example, for different data layers, or for a different buffer size), choose to keep the form open and it will retain the information as it was entered for the last search.